Can I Sue Addictive Online Games?

 As part of a class action settlement in the Superior Court of North Carolina in February 2021, players now get to see what those items are before they make an in-game purchase.

 If your doctors believe you are clinically addicted to a video game, you may be able to take legal action against the game's manufacturer.
-But there are a number of really significant obstacles.
+There are a number of significant obstacles to be aware of.

 Mandatory Binding Arbitration